With inbound lead generation, you can greatly improve the generation of leads with different types of markets.

 Organic traffic is responsible for 67.60% of all the clicks, using the top 5 results for a search.

-Landing your brand’s website on the first page of a google search can be equated to winning the lottery, basically.
+Landing your brand’s website on the first page of a google search can be equated to winning the lottery.

 But keep in mind that site optimization requires a lot of work and patience, which means you will have to go through multiple trials and errors.

 Google also uses a certain algorithm called PageRank.
-Ranking pages is a rigorous process, which means you will really have to work hard to meet its requirements.
+Ranking pages is a rigorous process, which means you have to work hard to meet its requirements.

-Optimizing your sites can really help generate leads because of this useful site traffic.
+Optimizing your sites can help generate leads because of this useful site traffic.

 Using the correct and most relevant keywords can skyrocket your brand into success.

-A ton of different personalities benefited from this era.
-From political candidates, to news outlets, to stay-at-home moms, to chefs and others.
+Many different personalities benefited from this era, from political candidates to news outlets, stay-at-home moms, etc.

 Blogging is a flexible way to generate leads because it feels more personal.
 It gives readers a sense of relatability and trust.

-It can help educate your prospects about your products or services while being able to land a spot in Google.
+It can help educate your prospects about your products or services, all the while landing a spot on Google.

-More blog posts can mean more traction to your blogs, so it is important to put out quality work with fair quantities.
+More blog posts can mean more traction to your website, so it is important to put out quality work with fair quantities.

 You can also customize your blogs, add call-to-actions, use welcoming pictures, create content that only those who subscribe can access.

-Social media has played an important part in marketing, so much so that it’s been the go-to strategy for small businesses.
+Social media has played an important role in marketing–so much that it has been the go-to strategy for small businesses.

 With the way that things go viral on social media, it’s easy to market when you’ve got a following.

-The thing about social media is that you’ll definitely have competitors.
+The thing about social media though is that you have competitors and a lot of them.